webOSArchive/webos-docs/docs/activate.md

 ### TouchPad

-* Hold the Power and Volume Up buttons until the TouchPad restarts
+* Hold the Power and Home buttons until the TouchPad restarts
+* As soon as the TouchPad restarts, let go of the Power and Home buttons and hold the Volume Up button
-* Keep holding both buttons until you see the USB symbol
+* Keep holding the Volume Up button until you see the USB symbol

 ## Run the Activation Tool